January 11th, 2018

 Peck was a noted mountaineer and scholar who set several mountain climbing records.
 As an early feminist, she scandalized society by climbing in trousers rather than cumbersome skirts.
 As a suffragette, she planted a flag championing votes for women atop Mount Coropuna in Peru.
 As the first climber of the north peak of Peru’s Huascarán, it was later named Cumbre Aña Peck in her honor.
 Not only was she one of the first female initiates of the Royal Geographical Society, but she was a founder of the American Alpine Club.
 Peck was still climbing mountains in her early 80s, proving that nothing can keep a lady adventurer down!

 Your turn, adventurers.
 What explorers throughout history have inspired your travels today?
-Let us know in the comments below.
+How have your own travels helped you change and grow?
+Get more inspiration and Find Your Unknown.

 Sign Up & Receive